YottaDB/YDBDoc/ProgGuide/commands.rst

 ZSTEP currently interacts with certain other elements in the YottaDB environment.

-* If a <CTRL-C> or a CTRAP character arrives at certain points in ZSTEP processing, there is a small chance YottaDB may ignore the <CTRL-C> or CTRAP; in a later release, <CTRL-C> and CTRAPs will always have priority over ZSTEP.
+* When there is a <CTRL-C> and CTRAP=$CHAR(3), the CTRAP has priority over ZSTEP.
-* If GT.CM reports an asynchronous network error, a ZSTEP may cause the network error to go unreported; the chance of such an occurrence is small and the chance the error would subsequently be reported is high; in a later release, network errors will always be given priority over ZSTEP.
+* When there is a <CTRL-n> and CTRAP=$CHAR(n) where n is 0-31, but not 3, GT.M recognizes the event at a READ and the recognition does not interact directly with ZSTEP, but competes "fairly" with other deferred events.

 +++++++++++++++
 Use of ZSTEP